cyzkrau/Gestures2Operation/README.md

 # Gestures2Operation

-Computer Graphics final project: convert gestures to keyboard operation
+It's our Computer Graphics final project.

+We want to convert gestures(from camera) to keyboard operation.

+Hello world.